roadrunner-server/roadrunner-docs/docs/en/intro/config.md

     # Default: (empty)
     prefix: "foobar"

+    # ---- Statsd (uncomment)

+    # Metrics driver to use
+    #
+    # Optional, default: prometheus.
+Available values: prometheus, statsd
+    # driver: statsd

+    # Statsd host and port
+    #
+    # Optional, default: 127.0.0.1:8125
+    # host_port: "127.0.0.1:8125"

+    # Prefix for the metrics
+    #
+    # Optional, default: empty
+    # prefix: "samples"

+    # Flush interval is the maximum interval for sending packets.
+    #
+    # Optional, default: 1s
+    # flush_interval: 1s

+    # Flush bytes specifies the maximum udp packet size you wish to send.
+    # If FlushBytes is unspecified, it defaults  to 1432 bytes, which is
+    # considered safe for local traffic
+    #
+    # Optional, default: 1432
+    # flush_bytes: 1432

+    # Tags passed to the statsd on init
+    #
+    # Optional, default: empty
+    #tags:
+    #  - foo: bar

+  # Temporal TLS configuration
+  #
+  # This section is optional
+  tls:
+    # Path to the key file
+    #
+    # This option is required
+    key: ""

+    # Path to the certificate
+    #
+    # This option is required
+    cert: ""

+    # Path to the CA certificate, defines the set of root certificate authorities that servers use if required to verify a client certificate.
+Used with the `client_auth_type` option.
+    #
+    # This option is optional
+    root_ca: ""

+    # Client auth type.
+    #
+    # This option is optional.
+Default value: no_client_certs.
+Possible values: request_client_cert, require_any_client_cert, verify_client_cert_if_given, require_and_verify_client_cert, no_client_certs
+    client_auth_type: no_client_certs

+    # ServerName is used to verify the hostname on the returned
+    # certificates unless InsecureSkipVerify is given.
+It is also included
+    # in the client's handshake to support virtual hosting unless it is
+    # an IP address.
+    #
+    # Default: hostname
+    server_name: "tls-sample"

   # Activities pool settings.
+  #
+  # Equal to the regular pool options
   activities:
     # Debug mode for the pool.
 In this mode, pool will not pre-allocate the worker.
 Worker (only 1, num_workers ignored) will be allocated right after the request arrived.
     #